fp-elevators

 Elevators is a project that dabbles in Game Design, Artificial Intelligence, and designing real-world systems.
 Using C++, you will complete an implementation for a game in which the player operates 3 elevators in a busy building, making decisions and servicing requests to keep the people inside the building as happy as possible.

-You will implement the core gameplay of the Elevator game.
+In the Core, you will implement the core gameplay of the Elevator game.
 The high-level architecture of the project will be provided to you, and you will ensure that each piece that you build works correctly and fits together into one cohesive experience.
+In the Reach, you will write an artificial intelligence algorithm to play the game.

 Here are the pages of this specification, for quick reference while you are coding the project: